sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

   CollisionResolvingHashCodeComparer does this by using the hash code of the stored elements for ordering, and making an arbitrary but consistent decision when collisions occur.
-Of course, for IComparable types (such as the ints in the example below), it is a fairly safe bet that `Comparer<T>.Default` is antisymmetric, so the recommendation is to use that where possible.
+Of course, for IComparable types (such as the ints in the example below), it is a fairly safe bet that `Comparer<T>.Default` defines an antisymmetric less-than-or-equal relationship, so the recommendation is to use that where possible.
 This is only not a default behaviour out of a degree of paranoia - this may change in a future update.
 * The default root node is a new instance of the `SetTrieDictionaryNode<,>` type, which just stores things in memory (using a Dictionary for child nodes).